akshayjshah/blog/posts/automating-gmail-with-appsscript.md

 toggle vacation-only behavior with minimal effort, and the second notifies me if my scripts are running amok.

-## Complex: Reduce Notification Spam
+## Complex: reduce notification spam

 The most complex portions of my AppsScript project selectively archive notifications.
 Code review systems like Phabricator and GitHub, exception